bhaskar-mitra/bhaskar-mitra.github.io/_pages/about.md

 I previously served as the ACM SIGIR Community Relations Coordinator (2022-2025).
 I have received several awards for my research, including two [ACM SIGIR Early Career Researcher Awards](https://sigir.org/awards/sigir-ecr-awards/) (2024) for excellence in research and in community engagement.
 I received my Ph.D. in Computer Science from University College London under the supervision of [Dr. Emine Yilmaz](https://sites.google.com/site/emineyilmaz/).
+I previously worked at Microsoft for 19 years, first at Bing and then at Microsoft Research.
+However, in 2025, I made the decision to [leave the Big Tech / Silicon Valley ecosystem](https://disjunctionsmag.com/articles/why-leaving-big-tech/) in objection to their devastating impact on society.
 <br/><br/>

 **My research themes:**